 HOSPITAL AT HOME

 PML provides rapid community assessment and intervention to people in their homes to avoid hospital admissions and facilitate discharge from hospital.
-Hospital at Home teams work closely with hospitals and GP practices to facilitate early discharges by supporting patients and continuing treatments initiated in hospital after they have returned to their own homes.
-The service is available to patients in the north and north east of Oxfordshire every day between 8:00am and 10:00pm.
+The Hospital at Home team works closely with local hospitals and GP practices to facilitate early discharges by supporting patients and continuing treatments initiated in hospital, after they have returned home.
+The service is available to patients in the North and North East of Oxfordshire every day between 8:00am and 10:00pm.

 This service provides a community based, sub-acute alternative to non-elective acute admission to hospital, including: